 Thomas is regularly in demand as a guest conductor with orchestras and ensembles in the UK and Europe and is an acclaimed exponent of late nineteenth and early 20th century repertoire.
-Recent engagements include concerts in the UK and Asia with The Orchestra or the Age of Enlightenment conducting the 1926 film version of Strauss – Der Rosenkavalier.
+Recent engagements include concerts in the UK, Europe and Asia with The Orchestra or the Age of Enlightenment conducting the 1926 film version of Strauss – Der Rosenkavalier.
 In 2017, he was a featured artist at the Oxford Lieder Festival conducting Mahler and Strauss with the OAE.
 The Spectator commented “It’s supremely, exhaustingly virtuosic writing…the OAE and Thomas Kemp gave their all, delivering salon-Strauss with half the orchestral fat but no real loss of flavour.”
 Seen and Heard praised the performances for their “marvellous sweep.”
-Engagements in 2019, include a UK tour of Stravinsky – The Soldiers Tale with Chamber Domaine and a new work by James Pearson – Artistic Director of Ronnie Scotts to mark its centenary and a tour of Ireland with the RTE National Symphony Orchestra performing Tchaikovsky’s rarely heard Symphony of Life.
+Engagements in 2019/20, include a UK and European tour of Stravinsky – The Soldiers Tale with Chamber Domaine and a new work by James Pearson – Artistic Director of Ronnie Scotts – to mark its centenary and a tour of Ireland with the RTE National Symphony Orchestra performing Tchaikovsky’s rarely heard Symphony of Life.

 He has collaborated with leading artists including Toby Spence, Dietrich Henschel, Sarah Fulgoni, Nicky Spence, Sir Anish Kapoor, Craig Ogden, Edward Fox, Louise Alder, Charles Dance, Thomas Ades, Helen Lederer, Sally Matthews, Elizabeth Llewellyn, Yeree Suh and Andrew Staples and has given numerous world and territorial premieres.

 Thomas is the Artistic Director of Music@Malling – an international festival that promotes the works of contemporary composers alongside masterworks from the Classical and Romantic periods.
 Founded in 2011, the festival is held each September in historic venues in and around West Malling, Kent and has a year around outreach programme that engages hundreds of young people in creative activities from across the county.
-In 2018, the festival had 29 events and featured contemporary music by Judith Weir CBE – Master of the Queen’s Music.
+In 2018, the festival had 30 events and profiled the music of Judith Weir CBE – Master of the Queen’s Music.
 The outreach programme engaged over 2000 young people in creative activities across the year.
 Music@Malling was recently featured the annual international roundup of The Best Classical Concerts in The Artsdesk.
 2019 features the music of Robin Holloway and Alexander Goehr which will broadcast on BBC Radio 3.

-From 1989-92, Thomas read music at St.Catharine’s College, Cambridge and went on to study violin and chamber music at the Royal Northern College of Music, Manchester winning numerous awards and where from 2000-2014 he worked as a professor.
+From 1989-92, Thomas read music at St.Catharine’s College, Cambridge and went on to study violin and chamber music at the Royal Northern College of Music, Manchester where from 2000-2014 he worked as a professor.
 He has given masterclasses and conducted ensembles in conservatoires and universities worldwide.